m-barthelemy/vpn-webauth/README.md

   - `ORIGINALIPHEADER`: the header to use to fetch the real user/client source IP.
 Optional.
 If running this app behind Nginx for example, you will need to configure Nginx to pass the real client IP to the app using a specific header, and set its name here.
 Traditionally, `X-Forwarded-For` is used for this purpose.
 Default: empty.
   - `ORIGINALPROTOHEADER`: the header to use to fetch the real protocol (http, https) used between the clients and the proxy.
 Default: `X-Forwarded-Proto`.
   - `CONNECTIONSRETENTION`: how long to keep VPN connections log, in days.
 Default: 30.
     > NOTE: The connections audit log cleanup task is only run during the application startup.
+Also, there is currently no way to view this audit log from the app.

 ### Multi-Factor Authentication
   - `ENFORCEMFA`: Whether to enforce additional 2FA after OAuth2 login.
 Default: `true`.
     > NOTE: if MFA is not enforced, related options are not shown to the users; however, they can still enable it by visiting the registration page.
-  - `WEBSESSIONVALIDITY`: How long a web authentication is valid. during this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
+  - `WEBSESSIONVALIDITY`: How long a web authentication is valid.
+During this time, users don't need to go through the full OAuth2 + MFA process to get a new VPN session since the browser and existing session are considered as trusted.
 Default: `12h`.
 Specify custom value as a number and a time unit, for example `48h30m`.
   - `MFAISSUER`: Name that appears on the users authenticator app or TouchID/Physical key prompt.
 Default: `VPN`.
     > It is recommended that you set it to the name of your VPN connection as it appears on your users devices.
   - `MFAOTP`: Whether to enable OTP token authrntication after OAuth2 login.
 Default: `true`.